silentfuzzle/Cue-Masher/README.md

 Select File > Save As from the menu bar to save the open project to a new or existing .cuemasher file.
 If you are seeing error messages when trying to save your project file, try this option to select a different file location.

+### Reset Sounds

+Click this option to reset all Stoppable and Toggleable sounds to the beginning of their sound files.

 ### Quit

 You can close Cue Masher by selecting File > Quit from the menu bar or by clicking the exit button in the corner of the window.
 You may be prompted to save or discard the changes to your current project.